HTTP-RPC/Kilo/README.md

 ```

 ### Typed Access
-`BeanAdapter` can also be used to facilitate type-safe access to loosely typed data structures:
+`BeanAdapter` can also be used to facilitate type-safe access to loosely typed data structures, such as decoded JSON objects:

 ```java
 public static <T> T adapt(Object value, Type type) { ... }